smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Code Generated Logging Layer

 Using the smithy model, for each operation, a logging `Layer` should be generated.
-Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the `Logging` layer can be careful crafted to avoid leaking sensitive data.
+Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the logging `Layer` can be careful crafted to avoid leaking sensitive data.

 This `Layer` should be applied to the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) directly after its construction in the generated `operation_registry.rs`.
 The `Layer` should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) so cause minimal breakage.